stevensouza/automon/docs/automon-tutorial.md

   in a web container like Tomcat or Jetty.
 It monitors calls to the jdk (jdbc, io, and http requests) and custom classes.
 See
   [README.md](https://github.com/stevensouza/automon/tree/master/webapp_unwoven) for more information.

+And each of the modules has its own `README.md` file with instructions on how to run their program.

 ### Build-Time Weaving